How many times have you found yourself drowned in a pool of queries?

 The key to the success of any Q/A platform is its community.
 When Quora was new, there were not any users on the platform, and there were no writers to drive the platform.
 So, what did Quora do to build the community and attract the audience towards it?

 They also leveraged their pre-existing networks to build the Quora community.
-A question was once asked on Quora regarding the same, and the founder himself answered it as below:
+Once there was a question asked on Quora regarding the same, and the founder himself answered it as below:

 3. Statistics and Some Facts